bartleby/Core-iOS-Application-Architecture/README.md

 ## Overview

+MVP and MVC modules template has been deprecated!

 Core iOS Application Architecture - The development paradigm of clean, testable code and modular iOS applications.

 This repository contains Xcode templates for quickly creating a project, modules, services and coordinator.